kubernetes-sigs/scheduler-plugins/pkg/trimaran/README.md

-# Overview
+# Trimaran: Load-aware scheduling plugins

 Trimaran is a collection of load-aware scheduler plugins described in [Trimaran: Real Load Aware Scheduling](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/61-Trimaran-real-load-aware-scheduling).

 Currently, the collection consists of the following plugins.

 - `TargetLoadPacking`: Implements a packing policy up to a configured CPU utilization, then switches to a spreading policy among the hot nodes.
 (Supports CPU resource.)
 - `LoadVariationRiskBalancing`: Equalizes the risk, defined as a combined measure of average utilization and variation in utilization, among nodes.
 (Supports CPU and memory resources.)

 The trimaran plugins utilize a [load-watcher](https://github.com/paypal/load-watcher) to access resource utilization data via metrics providers.
 Currently, the `load-watcher` supports three metrics providers: [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server), [Prometheus Server](https://prometheus.io/), and [SignalFx](https://docs.signalfx.com/en/latest/integrations/agent/index.html).

 There are two modes for a trimaran pluging to use the `load-watcher`: as a service or as a library.